gravitational/teleport/e/rfd/0004e-teleport-idp.md

 A **service provider** consumes assertions from an identity provider.
 Service providers need to be configured to point to the identity provider, which is often done by consuming the metadata produced by the identity provider.
 The metadata produced by the identity provider allows the service provider to verify the identity provider as well.
+The metadata for the IdP is typically produced via a metadata endpoint.

 Web applications will serve as service providers to Teleport as an identity provider.